October 2019–January 2020

 My idea shifted from luxury foods when I realized there were other ways to show novelty and kitschiness without simply copying existing packaging.
 This manifested best in the egg packaging, which is meant to look visually appealing and show off the aesthetic quality of the eggs, while being entirely impractical for transportation and storage due to the delicate eggs being completely exposed.

-To push the idea of an anesthetic package, I wanted Guilty Pleasures to be bright and abstract rather than using natural tones or organic patterns.
+To push the idea of an anesthetic package, I wanted Guilty Pleasures to be bright and abstract as to not be related to the raw ingredients inside.
 I built the logo using geometric shapes and represented each food through a simplified version of its form.